 Differences in Application Engine

 The application engine in SAP S/4HANA is faster and more efficient with a simplified data model.
 It’s built for multiple tenancy and handles complex business processes very well in real-time.
+SAP S/4HANA combines online transactional processing (OLTP) with online analytical processing (OLAP) to streamline data management and enhance system efficiency.
 The system is capable of in-memory computing and advanced processing capabilities that push certain calculations directly to the database layer.

 Differences in Database Layer